HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 The `Criteria` data class is used to define attributes such as the feature name and activation requirements.
 Each name should be unique across all features, past and future.
 Its definition is provided in the [Criteria configuration] section.

 Different features with different criteria should be configurable separately for each network, mainnet and testnet.
-Feature definiitions should **NEVER** be removed, even after activation, as explained in the [Burying feature activations] section.
+Feature definitions should **NEVER** be removed, even after activation, as explained in the [Burying feature activations] section.

 ## Feature States

-For each block, there's a state associated for each feature.
+For each block, there's a state associated with each feature.
 Possible states are similar to BIP 8, but `LOCKED_IN` and `MUST_SIGNAL` are kept for future improvements.
 These are the possible states:

 - `DEFINED`: Represents that a feature is defined.
 It's the first state for each feature.
 The genesis block is by definition in this state for all features.
 - `STARTED`: Represents that the activation process for some feature is started.
 Blocks at or above the start height are in this state.
 - `ACTIVE`: Represents that a certain feature is activated.
-Blocks are in this state if the evaluation criteria was met in the previous evaluation interval.
+Blocks are in this state if the evaluation criteria were met in the previous evaluation interval.
 - `FAILED`: Represents that a certain feature is not and will never be activated.
 Blocks are in this state if they're above the timeout height and `activate_on_timeout` is `false` (more on that below).

-Note: features in the `FAILED` state will indeed never be activated, but that doesn't mean a new activation process for the same featue couldn't be retried with a different definition.
+Note: features in the `FAILED` state will indeed never be activated, but that doesn't mean a new activation process for the same feature couldn't be retried with a different definition.

 ### State retrieval
-[State retrival]: #state-retrieval
+[State retrieval]: #state-retrieval

 Feature activation will be implemented as a method in `BaseTransaction` that users (that is, developers implementing features in `hathor-core`) can use to conditionally execute different code based on the activation criteria for a certain feature.

 Developers that define feature activation criteria may or may not be the same developers using conditional branching on that feature.
-For that, all criteria and its evaluation should be transparent for users.
+For that, all criteria and their evaluation should be transparent for users.

 The API entrypoint for using the feature activation process is simply checking if a certain feature is active for some specific vertex (block or transaction).
 Anytime during the processing of a vertex, an `is_feature_active()` method can be called to evaluate the state for a certain feature, and the code is branched from there.
 For example: